 1. You will receive a response that you either did or did not get the job

 2. You will receive a response that a decision has not been made yet

 If you did get the job, congratulations.
 If you didn’t get the job, just brush yourself off and get back in the saddle.
 The right job is still out there.

-If you get no response to your follow-up email(s) after several weeks, presume that there will be no offer.
+If no one returns your follow-up email(s) after several weeks, presume that there will be no offer.
 If the hiring company were interested, your contacts would be picking up the phone.
 Keep hunting.
 The right job will come.

 Have questions about some of the terminology used in this article?
-Get more information (definitions and links) on key college, career, and job-search terms by going to our&Job-Seeker’s Glossary of Job-Hunting Terms.
+Get more information (definitions and links) on key college, career, and job-search terms by going to our Job-Seeker’s Glossary of Job-Hunting Terms.

-Have you taken advantage of all of our&job interviewing resources?
+Have you taken advantage of all of our job interviewing resources?
 Find articles, tutorials, and more — all written to help job-seekers learn how to succeed in all types of job interviews.